bhartiy/learnsellacious/pages/31.languages/03.changing-languages-language-filters/docs.md

 **Default Home Page**

-To publish these menus on the frontend, let's assign default home pages in both languages.
+To publish these menus on the frontend, let's assign default home pages in both languages.<br>
 You can do that by clicking on the star in the Home column next to the menu item.
-The star will change into the flag of the British for English language and of the French flag for French Langauge.
+The star will change into the flag of the British for English language and of the French flag for French Langauge.<br>
 We have assigned the Products menu item in English menu and Des produits menu item in French menu as default home page.

 ---